World Golf Hall of Fame coming to Pinehurst - NewsBreak

 PINEHURST, N.C.
 (WNCN) — The World Golf Hall of Fame is coming to North Carolina.

-Officials announced Wednesday that Pinehurst will be the home of the World Golf Hall of Fame.
+Officials announced Wednesday that Pinehurst will be the new home of the World Golf Hall of Fame.

 It will be housed at the USGA’s Golf House Pinehurst which is set to open in 2024, according to officials.